A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Topological vector spaces

 \subsection{Holomorphic maps with values in topological vector spaces}

 Let $E$ be a topological vector space and $M$ a complex analytic manifold.
 Let $\varphi:M\to E$ be a map.
-We say that $\varphi$ is holomorphic if for all $e'\in E'$ the function $m\in M\mapsto \langle \varphi(m),e'\rangle$ is holomorphic and we say that $\varphi$ is strongly holomorphic if it admits complex derivatives of all order.
+We say that $\varphi$ is {\em holomorphic} if for all $e'\in E'$ the function $m\in M\mapsto \langle \varphi(m),e'\rangle$ is holomorphic and we say that $\varphi$ is {\em strongly holomorphic} if it admits complex derivatives of all orders.
 Obviously, if $\varphi$ is strongly holomorphic then $\varphi$ is holomorphic.
-The analog of proposition \ref{proposition A.3.1} for holomorphic functions is true (cf theorem 1 of [Gr2]) and is summarized in the next proposition.
+The analog of Proposition \ref{proposition A.3.1} for holomorphic functions is true (\cite{Gr2} Theorem 1) and is summarized in the next proposition.

 \begin{prop} \begin{enumerate}[(i)]

 \item If $E$ is quasi-complete and $\varphi:M\to E$ is holomorphic if and only if it is strongly holomorphic.